 Continue Our Leadership in the Listings Business.
 We intend to aggressively compete for new listings by continuing to capture a substantial portion of initial public offerings.
-Of the 241 IPOs on U.S. equity markets during 2004, 148 or 61% chose to list on The Nasdaq Stock Market and raised approximately \$15 billion in equity capital.
+Of the 157 IPOs on U.S. equity markets for the first nine months of September 30, 2004, 104 or 66% chose to list on The Nasdaq Stock Market and raised \$10 billion in equity capital.
 We also intend to generate additional listings by persuading companies to switch to The Nasdaq Stock Market from other listing venues because listing fees and liquidity on our market compare favorably with those of other listing venues.
 As part of this strategy, in January 2004, we began a dual-listing program, which enables NYSE-listed companies to dually list their stocks on The Nasdaq Stock Market as well as the NYSE and waives Nasdaq's listing fees for the initial year.
 Since January 2004, several high-profile companies have dual-listed and we continue to target additional companies about joining the program.
-We have also attracted listings from a number of foreign companies seeking to access U.S. capital markets, and we believe that significant opportunities exist to gain new listings from foreign companies.
+We have also attracted listings from a growing number of foreign companies seeking to access U.S. capital markets, and we believe that significant opportunities exist to gain new listings from foreign companies.
 The addition of new listings (whether from initial public offerings or as a result of switches from another listing venue) will result in increases in our listings revenues and increases in the number of companies listed on The Nasdaq Stock Market and also has the potential to increase our quoting, reporting and trading revenues.

-Pursue Strategic Acquisitions and Alliances of Potential Material Impact.
+Pursue Strategic Acquisitions and Alliances.
 In recent years, the securities trading industry has witnessed significant consolidation among market participants.
-We believe this trend will continue, and a number of possible significant transactions have been announced or discussed in the marketplace.
-See "The Industry-Market Models-ECNs."
+We believe this trend will continue.
 We intend to pursue strategic acquisitions and alliances to strengthen our current business, enter new markets and advance our technology.
+We believe that the successful integration of Brut's facilities and technology into our operations will demonstrate our ability to successfully execute our acquisition strategy.
+Over the next several years, we expect the Brut acquisition to generate synergies and to help further strengthen our operating margins and profitability.
 In addition to acquisitions, we may also pursue partnerships and commercial agreements to take advantage of potential changes in our industry.
-Our acquisition of Brut was part of pursuing our acquisition strategy.
-We believe that the successful integration of Brut's facilities and technology into our operations will demonstrate our ability to successfully execute this strategy.